The Boat Race 2019: Will Olympic Speaker James Cracknell Bring Home the Trophy?

 WILL JAMES BRING HOME THE TROPHY?

 Considering James’ explosive Olympic career and sheer determination, we predict that his Cambridge team will certainly finish in first place.
-It is no secret that Cambridge have dominated the race in recent years, with two previous victories over the last three races.
+It is no secret that Cambridge has dominated the race in recent years, with two previous victories over the last three races.
 Taking into account James’ insatiable hunger for success, we without a doubt believe that the team will defend their 2018 title with vigour and grit.
 James will be key to bringing home the trophy.

 HOW DO I WATCH THE BOAT RACE?